Text consolidated by Valsts valodas centrs (State

 7) application of the aid percentage determined in the

-contract until the moment when the maximum applicable amount of
+contract until the moment when the maximum applicable sum of

-direct tax reliefs laid down in the contract for the making of
+direct tax rebates laid down in the contract for making

 investments in relation to the accumulated sum of eligible costs